Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

-The evolved gas disc structure is distinctly different between synthetic galaxies with and without a multiphase ISM, readily apparent to the naked eye, as shown in Fig.~\ref{fig:gas_pdf}.
-Each of the panels in this figure displays the distribution of gas surface densities (PDF) for a different simulation; each histogram corresponds to a specific epoch, as indicated by its colour and the colour palette to the right, which changes from blue hues (`early' times) to red hues (`late' times).
-The PDFs were obtained from face-on projections of the 3D gas distribution centred on the disc over an area of \mbox{$20\times20~\kpc^2$}.
-Each of these projections, or maps, was sampled with \mbox{$N_{\rm pix} = 251$} pixels per side, implying a pixel size of \mbox{$\sim80$~pc}, corresponding to roughly twice the limiting, spatial resolution of the AMR grid.
-In each panel, the initial and the final PDFs are highlighted by a thick green histogram and a thick black histogram, respectively.
-Note that the initial PDF is identical in all the fg20 models.
+In Fig.~\ref{fig:gas_pdf} we show the distribution of gas surface densities (PDF) and its evolution for a each of our hydrodynamic simulations, one panel for each, as indicated on the respective top-left corner.
+In each panel, a single histogram corresponds to the PDF at a specific epoch, as indicated by its colour and the colour palette to the right, which changes across a rainbow palette from blue hues (`early' times) to red hues (`late' times).
+For reference, the initial and the final PDFs are highlighted by a thick green histogram and a thick black histogram, respectively.
+Note that the initial PDF is identical in all the fg20 models (top-right and bottom panels).

+The PDFs were obtained for each model and each epoch from face-on projections of the 3D gas distribution centred on the disc over an area of \mbox{$20\times20~\kpc^2$}.
+Each of these projections, or density maps, was sampled with \mbox{$N_{\rm pix} = 251$} pixels per side, implying a pixel size of \mbox{$\sim80$~pc}, corresponding to roughly twice the limiting, spatial resolution of the AMR grid.

-The hatched region in each panel of Fig.~\ref{fig:gas_pdf} indicates the range of \citet{jea15a} densities, that is, densities prone to fragmentation, which are not resolved in our simulations.
+The hatched region in each panel of Fig.~\ref{fig:gas_pdf} indicates the range of \citet{jea15a} densities -- i.e. densities prone to fragmentation -- not resolved in our simulations.
 The density $\Sigma_{\rm J}$ corresponding to a Jeans length $\lambda_{\rm J}$ equal to the limiting spatial resolution $\delta x \approx 37$~ pc is calculated by \mbox{$\Sigma_{\rm J} = c_s^2 / G~\delta x$}, where $c_s^2 = k_{\rm B} T / \mu m_{\rm H}$ is the sound speed squared, $k_{\rm B}$ is Boltzmann's constant, $G$ is Newton's constant, $\mu$ is the mean molecular weight and $m_{\rm H}$ is the hydrogen mass.
-We adopt\footnote{The initial temperature of the fg20 modes; the initial temperature of the fg10\_nsf model is lower by a factor 2, and so is the corresponding Jeans density but this is irrelevant, since the model never reaches these densities. } $T = 2\times10^4$ and $\mu \approx 1.22$, which results in \mbox{$\Sigma_{\rm J}~\approx~10^8~\Msun~\kpc^{-3}$}, or twice as high over the pixel scale of the maps.
+We adopt\footnote{The initial temperature of the fg20 models; the initial temperature of the fg10\_nsf model is lower by a factor 2, and so is the corresponding Jeans density but this is irrelevant, since the model never reaches these densities. } $T = 2\times10^4$ K and $\mu = 1.22$, which results in \mbox{$\Sigma_{\rm J}~\approx~10^8~\Msun~\kpc^{-2}$}, or twice as high over the pixel scale of the maps.